scoutsaachi/zatt/README.md

 First, create an empty folder and enter it:
 `$ mkdir zatt_cluster && cd zatt_cluster`.

-Now create a config file `zatt.conf` with the following content:
+Now create a config file `config.json` with the following content:
 ```
-{"cluster": {
+{
-    "0": ["127.0.0.1", 5254],
-    "1": ["127.0.0.1", 5255],
-    "2": ["127.0.0.1", 5256]
+    "StorageDir":"zatt_cluster/storage",
+    "keyDir":"zatt_cluster/keys",
+    "cluster":[
+       [
+          "127.0.0.1",
+          9110

+       ],
+       [
+          "127.0.0.1",
+          9111
+       ],
+       [
+          "127.0.0.1",
+          9112
+       ],
+       [
+          "127.0.0.1",
+          9113
+       ]
+    ]
  }
-}
 ```

-You can now run the first node:
+You can now descend into the server directory and run the first node.

-`$ zattd -c zatt.conf --id 0 -s zatt.0.persist --debug`
+`$ python3 -c ABSOLUTE_PATH_TO_BATTLESHIP_CONFIG  0`

 This tells zattd to run the node with `id:0`, taking the info about address and port from the config file.

-Now you can spin up a second node: open another terminal, navigate to `zatt_cluster` and issue:

-`$ zattd -c zatt.conf --id 2 -s zatt.2.persist --debug`

-Repeat for a third node, this time with `id:2`
+You can do the same to run the other three nodes, with ids 1, 2, and 3.

 ### Client

 To interact with the cluster, we need a client.
-Open a python interpreter (`$ python`) and run the following commands:
+Navigate down into the client directory and open a python interpreter (`$ python3`) and run the following commands:

 ```
-In [1]: from zatt.client import DistributedDict
+In [1]: from distributedDict import createClientDict
-In [2]: d = DistributedDict('127.0.0.1', 5254)
+In [2]: d = createClientDict('127.0.0.1', 9110, "ABSOLUTE_PATH_TO_CONFIG_FILE")
-In [3]: d['key1'] = 0
+In [3]: d['key'] = 'value'
 ```

 Let's retrieve `key1` from a second client: